Start your digital transformation journey now

 Are you still processing 2020?
 Well, here is the news, 2022 is almost here.
 And while you are thinking about how it could happen; we can only assume that the last year was so intensive and eventful that no wonder it passed before we knew it.

-It may seem a bit chaotic at least because it frustrates the hopes of all humanity associated with an early end of t’he pandemic.
-But in fairness, we must give the credit to 2021 as to the one that brought us one step closer to defeating covid and many other diseases.
-With ongoing digital transformation, the success of mRNA vaccines, we literally can observe how modern technologies shape the healthcare system of the future.
+It may seem a bit chaotic at least because it frustrates the hopes of all humanity associated with an early end of the pandemic.
+But in fairness, we must give the credit to 2021 as the one that brought us one step closer to defeating covid and many other diseases.
+With ongoing digital transformation and the success of mRNA vaccines, we literally can observe how modern technologies shape the healthcare system of the future.

 Wrapping up this year, let’s look closer at the achievement, hopes, and fears we have for the year we step in and arm ourselves with the most recent data on the hottest topics of 2021:

 Stepping into 2021, our biggest hope was to draw a line under the period of the coronavirus.
 The emergency vaccine invention suggested a chance to overcome the pandemic in record time, but the year started with news on new mutated strains.
 They rained down like a bolt from the blue and now, when the omicron has entered the scene, we realize that the covid period is now an era.

 In terms of communication, it prolonged the prevalence of digital communication, making pharma look closer to the mixed communication where face-to-face now is just one channel.
 New 2021 Veeva Pulse Report demonstrates stability in HCPs’ preferences towards digital with the sixfold growth of virtual meetings.

 At the same time, it poses the challenge for pharma that now is looking for a balance between offline and digital promotion.

 Can we say that pharma’s digital moment has arrived?
 The digital transformation is on every corner, but the biggest challenge remains the resilience to becoming digital and the unevenness of transformation among regions.